As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 MSF’s emergency teams can only launch a rapid response thanks to ‘unrestricted’ donations – money generously given to our general funds.

-This means we don't always need to launch a charity appeal when a humanitarian emergency is in the news or wait for funding to be cleared.
+This means we don't always need to launch a fundraising appeal when a humanitarian emergency is in the news or wait for funding to be cleared.
 Instead, our teams around the world can act fast with valuable flexibility.

 In short, our donors trust us to use their donations wherever the need is greatest.